top of page

 Released: March 12, 2024 Updated: April 16, 2024

-Green Insight Japan Inc., in collaboration with researchers at the University of Shizuoka, has been awarded the 36th General Development-Type Grant by Tokai Industrial Technology Foundation, the General Incorporated Foundation, for the research project entitled "Creation of genome-edited tea plants as raw materials for aroma-enhanced tea for the global market."
+Green Insight Japan Inc., in collaboration with researchers at the University of Shizuoka, has been awarded the 36th General Development-Type Grant by the Tokai Industrial Technology Foundation, a general incorporated foundation, for the research project titled "Creation of genome-edited tea plants as source materials for aroma-enhanced tea for the global market."
 The grant amount for this project is 2 M yen, and its awarding ceremony was held on April 15 in Toyohashi City.
-They thank the foundation and look forward to working with tea manufacturing companies to promote research further.
-The four prefectures in the Tokai region are responsible for about half of Japan's tea production, but the production value has fallen by nearly 40% in the past 10 years.
-Through new tea plants, they will contribute to developing the tea industry in the Tokai region, aiming for a global market of 9 T Japanese yen.
+They thank the foundation and look forward to working with tea manufacturing companies to further promote research.
+The four prefectures in the Tokai region account for about half of Japan's tea production, but production value has declined by nearly 40% over the past 10 years.
+By introducing new tea plants, they will help develop the tea industry in the Tokai region, targeting a global market of 9 trillion Japanese yen.
 Unlike genetic recombination, knockout genome editing, equivalent to a mutation that occurs in nature, can be cultivated and sold after notification to the Ministry of Health, Labour and Welfare.
-According to their survey, 54% of the 500 respondents expressed interest in tea beverages derived from genome-edited tea plants if made with a unique flavor.
+According to their survey, 54% of 500 respondents expressed interest in tea beverages derived from genome-edited tea plants if they offered a unique flavor.
 That is, the marketability of commercializing this research theme is high.

 This Company Has Won the Prefectural Grant to Support University-Based Companies